FAQs & Tips

 Are cups safe?
 Yes, when used correctly.

 Are there any negative long-term effects on the body?
 There are no known negative long-term effects on the body.
 However, there are long-term savings and reusable cups avoid waste from single use products!

 Do cups cause yeast infections?
 No. However, if you have a yeast infection before or during your menstrual cycle, please do not use your menstrual cup as that may cause additional irritation to your already irritated vagina.
 If you notice that you have a yeast infection while using your menstrual cup, remove your cup until the infection has cleared and boil your cup in water to ensure it is disinfected prior to your next cycle.
 (See “Cleaning & Storage” on the Instructions for Use page.)

 Is douching okay?
 Douching is not necessary.
 Our bodies are incredible – and our vulva and vagina are no exception!
 Vaginas naturally maintain lubrication and pH, and also slough off cells regularly.
 In fact, just washing with water is usually all you need to do.

-Can you use a cup if you have an IUD?
+Can I use a cup if I have an IUD?
 To be completely sure, it's always best to check with your doctor.

 Can cups cause increased cramps because of pressure?
 No. Cramps are caused by the release of prostaglandins and other inflammatory substances in your body that make the uterus contract.